Menu

 In a web page, global variables belong to the page.

-Global variables can be used (and changed) by all other scripts in the page.
+Global variables can be used (or changed) by all scripts in the page.

 A local variable can only be used inside the function where it is defined.
-It is hidden from other functions and other scripting code.
+It is private and hidden from other functions and other scripting code.

 Global and local variables with the same name are different variables.
 Modifying one, does not modify the other.